omegaml/omegaml/docs/source/guide/runtimes.rst

 .. note::

-   All omegaml proxies support the same interface, although the specific backend implementation may not support all functionality or apply slightly different semantics
+   All omega|ml proxies support the same interface, although the specific backend implementation may not support all functionality or apply slightly different semantics